What is a communications hub?

-Smart DCC handles the ordering and delivery of Communication Hubs to Energy Suppliers and their agents who fit them during the smart meter installation.
+The DCC handles the ordering and delivery of communications hubs to energy suppliers and their agents who fit them during the smart meter installation.

-Smart DCC also manages and verifies the available Communication Hub firmware variants.
+DCC also manages and verifies the available communication hub firmware variants.

-Who is responsible for installing and supplying the communication hub?
+Who is responsible for installing and supplying the communications hub?

-A communication hub is installed in homes and businesses to connect Smart DCC's secure network to smart gas and electric meters and allow smart meters and in-home displays to connect to each other across the Smart Meter Home Area Network (SM HAN).
+A communications hub is installed in homes and businesses to connect the DCC's secure network to smart gas and electric meters and allow smart meters and in-home displays to connect to each other across the Smart Meter Home Area Network (SM HAN).

-The communication hub then connects to the wide area network (WAN) that carries the data to energy retailers and other DCC customers.
+The communications hub then connects to the wide area network (WAN) that carries the data to energy retailers and other DCC customers.

-What wireless networks do communication hubs connect to?
+What wireless networks do communications hubs connect to?

-In central and southern regions, cellular and wireless mesh technology (provided by Telefonica) will be used to connect to the SM WAN, while in northern regions, the communications hub will use long-range radio (provided by Arqiva) for wide area communications.
+In central and southern regions, cellular and wireless mesh technology (provided by Virgin Media O2) will be used to connect to the SM WAN, while in northern regions, the communications hub will use long-range radio (provided by Arqiva) for wide area communications.